Dark red brick wall

 Artificial intelligence can help nonprofits do more with less.

-From automating routine tasks like summarizing meeting notes or drafting emails to enhancing personalization in donor communications, AI offers the opportunity to expand staff capacity for nonprofits who have limited budgets and teams.
+From automating routine tasks like summarizing meeting notes or drafting emails to enhancing personalization in donor communications, AI for nonprofits offers the opportunity to expand staff capacity for organizations with limited budgets and teams.

-As the technology landscape is ever-evolving, it’s crucial that nonprofits stay current to maintain visibility and grow digital reach.
-Explore how the shifting nonprofit landscape is impacting strategy.
+Considering that both technology and the nonprofit landscape constantly evolve, it’s crucial that nonprofits stay current to maintain visibility and grow digital reach.
 Beginning to both use AI tools and understand how AI technology will ultimately impact your organization is essential.

 Nonprofits collect a wide range of data—donor behavior, event participation, program impact, and more—but often lack the resources to analyze it effectively.